 The European Commission has taken the decision to publish only one annual Internal Market Scoreboard, taking stock of the situation as at the end of November each year.
 The EFTA Surveillance Authority will continue to publish two Internal Market Scoreboards per year.
-One will look at the situation in the EFTA Member States as at the end of November each year ("December Scoreboard") and the other will look at the situation as at the end of May of each year ("June Scoreboard").
-A second version of the June Scoreboard to include figures for the EU Member States as at the end of December, as a comparison, will also be published in parallel with the publication of the EU's Scoreboard.
+One will look at the situation in the EEA EFTA Member States as at the end of November each year ("December Scoreboard") and the other will look at the situation as at the end of May of each year ("June Scoreboard").
+A second version of the December Scoreboard to include figures for the EU Member States as at the end of November, as a comparison, is reflected in this Scoreboard.

-This Internal Market Scoreboard (No 49) version 1, reports on the status of the EFTA Member States only, and takes into account all transposition notifications made by 10 December 2021 for directives and regulations with a transposition deadline on or before 30 November 2021.
+This updated Internal Market Scoreboard (No 49) version 2, compares the status of the EEA EFTA Member States with that of the EU Member States and takes into account all transposition notifications made by 10 December 2021 for directives and regulations with a transposition deadline on or before 30 November 2021.

-1 Transposition of Internal Market directives into national law why it is essential for all the EFTA States to display good transposition records1.
+1 Transposition of Internal Market directives into national law why it is essential for all the EEA EFTA States to display good transposition records.